TGI Friday’s Pretzel Sticks and Beer Cheese Dip

 What Beer to Use in Beer Cheese Sauce

-I am using Molson for my beer cheese dip, but you can use any brand of beer that you like.
-I personally like a hearty beer so this was my choice for this recipe.
+I am using Molson for my cheese dip, but you can use any brand of beer you like.
+I like a hearty beer so this was my choice for this recipe.

-I have done a similar beer cheese dip with Coors Light, Spaten Oktoberfest, and a couple of others, all with good results.
+I have done a similar beer cheese dip with Coors Light, Spaten Oktoberfest, and some others, all with good results.

 If you don’t drink beer, replace the beer with milk and you will have a tasty cheese sauce.